The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 It’s a decision that will affect a homeowner for years to come and could be the difference in literally thousands of dollars of interest cost.

-In 2024, as mortgage rates in Canada fall from the highs of 2023, we will see that a fixed or variable rate mortgage may be best, depending on your unique situation and risk tolerance.
+In 2025, as mortgage rates in Canada continue to fall from the highs of 2024, we will see that a fixed or variable rate mortgage may be best, depending on your unique situation and risk tolerance.

 Here we will review the compelling reasons why the variable rate will make sense for some at this specific point in history.
 In contrast, a fixed rate, and more specifically – what type of fixed rate – might make sense given your unique situation and risk profile.